We can all agree that:

 “The enterprise learns more about its own strengths and weaknesses from each interaction and from the customer’s feedback, and is therefore able to market, communicate, and handle some aspects of its own tactics or strategy more efficiently and effectively than was possible prior to the relationship.”

-And they’ll be better prepared for the launch.
+And you’ll be better prepared for the launch of new products.

 The benefits of gathering your smallest viable audience